WKHB (AM): Beginnings as WHJB

-620 began as WHJB, formerly licensed to Greensburg, Pennsylvania.
+The station began as WHJB, formerly licensed to Greensburg, Pennsylvania.
 It signed on the air on October 28, 1934.
-The station began as a daytimer, operating at a power of 250 watts, non-directional, and required to go off the air at night.
+WHJB began as a daytimer, operating at a power of 250 watts, non-directional, and required to go off the air at night.
 The station's call letters stood for founder H.J.
-Brennen. doing business as Pittsburgh Radio Supply House, broadcasting from a studio at 128 North Penn Avenue in Greensburg.
+Brennen. doing business as Pittsburgh Radio Supply House, broadcasting from a studio in the Penn Albert Hotel at 128 North Pennsylvania Avenue in Greensburg.

 WHJB, as the first radio station on the air in suburban Pittsburgh, experienced steady growth and prospered over its formative years, getting nighttime power authorization by 1955, as well as a daytime power increase, with power settings at 1,000 watts during the day, and 500 watts at night, adopting a directional antenna pattern with changing patterns for night and day operation.
 By 1960, the name of the licensee had changed its name to WHJB, Inc., though the station still was owned by the Brennen family.
 That changed in 1962 when control was transferred to others after the Brennen family's interests were sold to Robert Burstein, and then to general manager Melvin Goldberg by 1967.

 WHJB-FM signs on

 On November 1, 1964, WHJB welcomed WHJB-FM, its like-named FM sister station to the air.
 Though the stations shared identical call letters, they were initially programmed separately, until 1967, when several changes took place.

 That year, WHJB and its FM sister, by this time named WOKU-FM, now simulcasting for half the broadcast day, moved to new studios and offices at 227 West Otterman Street in Greensburg.
 The stations moved to another location at 245 Brown Street near the Greensburg city limits in 1974, where they remained for the rest of the 20th century.

-As "Disco 107" in 1979, WOKU won an award from Billboard magazine as "Large-Market Disco Station of the Year."
+As "Disco 107" in 1979, WOKU won an award from Billboard magazine as "Large-Market Disco Station of the Year".

 In 1980, WHJB upgraded its transmitting facilities again, increasing its power to 2,500 watts daytime and 500 watts at night, which it kept until shortly after its sale in 1996.
 WHJB's antenna array along U.S. Route 30 (four towers for the AM directional pattern, plus a fifth tower for the FM, later used as an auxiliary site) could be seen overlooking Greensburg for many years, but came down after the sale was completed.